mainkoon81/Study-09-MachineLearning-E/README.md

    - it assumes balanced cluster size within the dataset, thus often produces clusters with relatively uniform size even if the input data have different cluster size.
    - it is sensitive to outliers
 ```
+def kmeans(dataSet, k):

+    # Initialize centroids randomly
+    numFeatures = dataSet.getNumFeatures()
+    centroids = getRandomCentroids(numFeatures, k)

+    # Initialize book keeping vars.
+    iterations = 0
+    oldCentroids = None

+    # Run the main k-means algorithm
+    while not shouldStop(oldCentroids, centroids, iterations):
+        # Save old centroids for convergence test.
+Book keeping.
+        oldCentroids = centroids
+        iterations += 1

+        # Assign labels to each datapoint based on centroids
+        labels = getLabels(dataSet, centroids)

+        # Assign centroids based on datapoint labels
+        centroids = getCentroids(dataSet, labels, k)

+    # We can get the labels too by calling getLabels(dataSet, centroids)
+    return centroids

+# Function: Should Stop
+# -------------
+# Returns True or False if k-means is done.
+K-means terminates either
+# because it has run a maximum number of iterations OR the centroids
+# stop changing.
+def shouldStop(oldCentroids, centroids, iterations):
+    if iterations > MAX_ITERATIONS: return True
+    return oldCentroids == centroids

+# Function: Get Labels
+# -------------
+# Returns a label for each piece of data in the dataset.
+def getLabels(dataSet, centroids):
+    # For each element in the dataset, chose the closest centroid.
+    # Make that centroid the element's label.

+# Function: Get Centroids
+# -------------
+# Returns k random centroids, each of dimension n.
+def getCentroids(dataSet, labels, k):
+    # Each centroid is the geometric mean of the points that
+    # have that centroid's label.
+Important: If a centroid is empty (no points have
+    # that centroid's label) you should randomly re-initialize it.
 ```
 ### 2. Hierarchical & Density-Based Clustering
  - In SKLEARN, they are parts of `agglomerative clustering` component.